-- Regulation no. 261/1996 controlling identification, length and mesh-size used in coastal char fisheries (In Icelandic). - Regulation no. 300/1998 banning net fishing for char in Hvalfjörður (In Icelandic). - Regulation no. 372/2004 banning net fishing for char in Faxaflói, Skjálfandaflói and Þistilfjörður annually from June 10th through August 10th (In Icelandic). - Regulation no. 373/2004 banning net fishing for char in Eyjafjörður annually between May 15th and August 15th (In Icelandic).
+- a) Regulation no. 261/1996 controlling identification, length and mesh-size used in coastal char fisheries (In Icelandic). - b) Regulation no. 300/1998 banning net fishing for char in Hvalfjörður (In Icelandic). - c) Regulation no. 372/2004 banning net fishing for char in Faxaflói, Skjálfandaflói and Þistilfjörður annually from June 10th through August 10th (In Icelandic).